ahmedfgad/GeneticAlgorithmPython/docs/md/pygad.md

 All the parameters and functions passed to the `pygad.GA` class constructor are used as class attributes and methods in the instances of the `pygad.GA` class.
 In addition to such attributes, there are other attributes and methods added to the instances of the `pygad.GA` class:

 The next 2 subsections list such attributes and methods.

+> The `GA` class gains the attributes of its parent classes via inheritance, making them accessible through the `GA` object even if they are defined externally to its specific class body.

 ### Other Attributes